firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

 ## Optimizing during data loading
 Optimizing your workflow for Firebolt starts when you load your data.
 Use the following guidance:

 1. A primary index uniquely identifies rows in a table, and is usually based on columns with a high number of unique values, or high cardinality.
 Having a primary index is  critical to query performance at Firebolt because it allows a query to locate data without scanning an entire dataset.
-If you are familiar with your data and query history well enough to select an optimal primary index, you can define it during data loading.
+If you are familiar with your data and query history well enough to select an optimal primary index, you can define it when creating a table.
 If you don't, you can still load your data without a primary index.
 Then, once you know your query history patterns, you must create a new table in order to define a primary index.

    You can specify primary indexes in either the **Load data** wizard or inside SQL commands.
 The [Load data using a wizard](loading-data-wizard.md) guide discusses considerations for selecting and how to select primary indexes.
 The [Load data using SQL](loading-data-sql.md) discusses considerations for selecting and shows code examples that select primary indexes.